 WorldSchooling & Cross-Curricular Learning – 9 ideas to take your travel adventures further

 Travelling is one of the best things that can provide enabling environments.
-You go and see places, meet people, and experience the whole world of cultural, religious and linguistic diversity.
-What we have to realise now is that each and every experience can offer a lot of learning!
+You go and see places, meet people, and experience the whole world of cultural, geographical, religious and linguistic diversity.
+And the best thing is that each and every experience can offer a lot of serious learning – all hands-on!

 Your children naturally perceive every single experience as a perfect opportunity to learn something new about the world.
 You as parents can help squeeze out from these daily adventures even more substance.
 You can extend the context, talk about it with your kids, point to the things they may not have known, seen or noticed before.
 You can take your kids’ adventures to a totally different direction.
 Any direction that feels the most appropriate and inspiring!

-We’ve been world schooling our son for 13 years and Natural Child-led learning has been the only way we follow!
+We’ve been world schooling our son for more than 15 years and Natural Child-led learning has been the only way we follow!
 Since our background is assessment in education we find it easy to cross-reference naturally occurring experiences with potential learning including skills, attitudes and multidisciplinary learning.
 Sometimes, we offer gentle guidance and further contexts that helps our son take his experiences to the next level.

 With the following example activities you will be able to offer your children further contexts to explore certain topics on a daily basis no matter whether you are traveling or not.